ESIPFed/Governance/ESIP Policies and Procedures/2.0 Ethics and Conduct/ESIP P&P 2.1 Community Participation Guidelines.md

    **Email:** esip@integritycounts.ca

-Additional details on this process can be found [here](https://docs.google.com/document/d/1XTsZ1Ae-UXYbdkeDakOq_uwnk3WWdGFwBBZlmIMUYSU/edit#).

 If you feel you have been unfairly accused of violating these guidelines, please follow the same reporting process.
 Acts of retaliation should also be reported via the same process as described above.